JohnMeadow1/GodotGeometryElements/README.md

 ![bezier](/assets/examples_animations/bezier.gif)

 ## Acknowledgement
-Examples and fragments of code are inspired by work of Godot community members.
+Some examples and fragments of code are inspired by work of Godot community members.
 Especially:

 [Nathan Lovato](https://github.com/NathanLovato) and his [GDquest](http://gdquest.com/)